FreeFinder/FreeFinder3B/README.md

 * Filtering
 * UI/UX Improvements
 * Sign out
-* Sing in UI connection
+* Sign in UI connection
 * Counter/quantity functionality
 * Adding photos (?) -- we are unsure if we can get the capability to store images somewhere, so this feature might be dropped
 ### (8) Other information